maliMirkec/personal-website/site/side-projects/ui-dev-mentoring/index.md

 ---
 layout: mentor-index
 title: "The UI Dev Mentoring Program"
-description: The goal of The UI Development Mentoring Program is to help everyone become a better UI developer.
+old_description: The goal of The UI Development Mentoring Program is to help everyone become a better UI developer.
+description: Learn about the UI Development Mentoring project and how it could help you create high-quality, visually appealing, modern user interfaces.
 navTitle: "UI Dev"
 type: mentor
 tags: